 The Ford Foundation, MetLife Foundation, The William Randolph Hearst Foundation, Wells Fargo Foundation and numerous other private foundations and donors have endorsed Artrain’s exhibitions with their support, enabling Artrain to include works by many of the world’s most recognized and reputed artists such as Elizabeth Catlett, Dale Chihuly, Willem de Kooning, Robert Indiana, Jacob Lawrence, Dan Namingha, Henri Matisse, Pablo Picasso, Robert Rauschenberg, Norman Rockwell, Andy Warhol and James Wyeth.

-In 1971, Artrain was founded by the visionary leaders of the Michigan Council for the Arts to reach Michigan communities in desperate need of cultural activities.
-With wild success, Artrain is still moving forward 40 years later, traversing the country delivering art, science, history and educational programs and ultimately delivering discovery.
+Artrain was founded by the visionary leaders of the Michigan Council for the Arts to reach Michigan communities in desperate need of cultural activities.
+With wild success, Artrain is still moving forward five decades later.
 Thank you to those who are committed to our vision: that everyone should have access to outstanding arts and cultural programs regardless of their location or economic status.
-Your support has made it possible to touch the lives of countless people and mark this 40 year milestone.
+Your support has made it possible to touch the lives of countless people.